fac26/goth-kking/README.md

 ### Recommendations and conclusions

-The features we prioritise to build next, are a monthly rotation option and ....................
+The features we prioritise to build next, are a monthly rotation option and refactoring rotation.
-Overall, the project was a success, and ...............
+Overall, the project was a success, and we learned a lot (about Supabase,Vercel etc)

 ### Software Development Lifecycle stages